-Some nutrition graduates choose to develop their interest or specialism with further study, either immediately after their degree or after working for a few years.
+You may choose to develop your interest or specialism with further study, either immediately after your degree or after working for a few years.
 A Masters in your chosen area, for example, public health, global health, sport or animal nutrition and feed, will help you become an expert in your field.

 If your undergraduate degree wasn't accredited by the Association for Nutrition (AfN), you could choose to take an AfN-accredited Masters degree, which leads to eligibility to apply for direct entry to the UK Voluntary Register of Nutritionists (UKVRN).